skeeto/skeeto.github.com/_posts/2017-08-20-Portable-Makefile-Tutorial.markdown

 input.o: input.c
 ~~~

-There are six *special targets* that are used to change the behavior of
+There are six *special targets* that are used to change the behavior
-make itself.
+of make itself.
 All have uppercase names and start with a period.
-Names
-fitting this pattern are reserved for use by make.
-According to the
+Names fitting this pattern are reserved for use by make.
+According to
-standard, in order to get reliable POSIX behavior, the first target of
+the standard, in order to get reliable POSIX behavior, the first
-the Makefile *must* be `.POSIX`.
-Since this is a special target, it's
+non-comment line of the Makefile *must* be `.POSIX`.
+Since this is a
-not a candidate for the default target, so `game` will remain the
+special target, it's not a candidate for the default target, so `game`
-default target:
+will remain the default target:

 ~~~make
 .POSIX: